jeff1evesque/machine-learning/doc/programmatic_interface/data_attributes.rst

 Data Attributes
 ===============

-The programmatic-api is intended to provide the same functionality as the web-interface, with the exception that corresponding commands, are contained within various attributes, encapsulated into a ``POST`` request, and sent to its respective url endpoint.
+The programmatic-api, is intended to provide many of the functionalities, offered by the web-interface.
+This is done by encoding various equivalent attributes, into a json string, which is then encapsulated into a ``POST`` request, and sent to a respective url endpoint.

 Main Session
 ============